Online Convex Optimization with Memory and Limited Predictions: Introduction

-$\bullet$ {\bf Faster Convergence Rate of Zeroth-Order Method.} The second subroutine of Algorithm~\ref{alg:two point feedback} can be viewed as a zeroth-order (i.e., derivative-free) method for solving general (offline) convex minimization problems.
-Zeroth-order methods have typically been used to solve convex minimization problems when one only has access to a function value oracle while computing the derivative of the function is not allowed \cite{nesterov2017random,shamir2017optimal}.
+$\bullet$ {\bf Faster Convergence Rate of Zeroth-Order Method.} Our core contribution lies in the second subroutine of Algorithm~\ref{alg:two point feedback}, which can be viewed as a zeroth-order (i.e., derivative-free) method for solving general (offline) convex minimization problems.
 For smooth and strongly convex cost functions, our algorithm achieves the same linear convergence rate as the first-order method using gradient descent \cite{nesterov2013introductory,bubeck2015convex}, which improves the convergence rate of the zeroth-order method proposed in \cite{nesterov2017random}.
+In particular, the convergence rate of our method is independent of the problem horizon length $T$, while applying the method in \cite{nesterov2017random} yields a convergence rate that scales as $\CO(1/T)$.
 We achieve this speedup by introducing a novel truncated Gaussian smoothing (formally introduced in Definition~\ref{def:truncated gaussian}) when choosing the query points for the function value oracle, i.e., we perturb the decision point $x_t$ at time step $t$ by truncated Gaussian random vectors and query the perturbed points to obtain predictions of the function values.

-$\bullet$ {\bf Noisy Function Value Oracle.} Algorithm~\ref{alg:two point feedback} and results in Theorems~\ref{thm:initial regret bound}-\ref{thm:overall convergence} hold for the setting when there is noise in the function value oracle used in Algorithm~\ref{alg:two point feedback} to obtain the predictions.
-Such a noisy model subsumes the exact function value oracle as a special case.

 {\bf More Related Work.} First, Bandit OCO and zeroth-order methods for convex minimization are naturally related to each other since in both scenarios, a general recursive way to update the action has the form: $x_{t+1}=x_t-\alpha_t g_t$, where $g_t$ is obtained from the function value oracle and can be viewed as an estimate of the true gradient at $x_t$.
 A major difference is that the performance of algorithms for bandit OCO is characterized by regret while the performance of algorithms for zeroth-order methods is characterized by convergence rate.
 However, it has been shown that an algorithm for bandit OCO with regret guarantee can be converted to an algorithm for zeroth-order methods with convergence guarantee \cite{shamir2013complexity,shamir2017optimal}.
 In this work, we propose an algorithm that combines a bandit OCO algorithm and a zeroth-order algorithm to solve the OCO problem with memory and limited predictions.
 Second, our algorithm design and analysis rely on the use of truncated Gaussian smoothing.
 The methods of Gaussian smoothing or smoothing over a sphere have been used in bandit OCO or zeroth-order methods \cite{flaxman2005online,nesterov2013introductory,berahas2022theoretical,balasubramanian2022zeroth}.
 We show that the truncated Gaussian smoothing inherits the desired properties of Gaussian smoothing while also allowing us to prove a faster convergence rate of the zeroth-order method for smooth and strongly convex cost functions.
 Finally, several extensions of the framework in this paper can be considered, including extending to OCO with unbounded memory (i.e., the current cost depends on all the past decisions) \cite{kumar2024online} and nonsmooth or nonconvex cost functions \cite{lin2022gradient}.